iamVihanga/perkpal/README.md

 1. Remove update id from use journal table filters - Done
 2. Remove IDImageViewer from column, replace it with proper component - Done
-3. Refactor listing / new / update pages layout with standard way
+3. Refactor listing / new / update pages layout with standard way - Done
-4. In create & update forms -> wrap rich text editor in form field